rdilweb/skyblock-minion-calc/README.md

-# SkyBlock Minion Cost Calculator
+# Skyblock Minion Cost Calculator

 This is a simple website that allows you to check how many of a certain item it will cost to upgrade your minion to a certain tier.